bartobri/no-more-secrets/INSTALL.md

 #### Mac OSX

-Install the Homebrew package manager by following the instructiosn on the website: http://brew.sh/
+Install the Homebrew package manager by following the instructions on the website: http://brew.sh/

 Once Homebrew is installed, you can install no-more-secrets: